CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 Dear support,

-Please open the user account for me and attach the account to OPEN-0-0 Name and affiliation: John Smith, john.smith@myemail.com, Department of Chemistry, MIT, US I have read and accept the Acceptable use policy document (attached)
+Please open the user account for me and attach the account to OPEN-0-0 Personal information: John Smith, USA, Department of Chemistry, MIT, MA, US I have read and accept the Acceptable use policy document (attached)

 Preferred username: johnsm